-Try to imagine what it looks like when you put a conversation on paper word for word.
-A conversation that is written out this way will look strange for those who are accustomed to writing language.
-This is because in a normal conversation there is a lot of stuttering, repetitions, uuhs, aahs and interjections.
-Speaking language is therefore different in certain aspects than written language.
+Try to imagine what it looks like if you put a conversation on paper word for word.
+A conversation that is written out this way will look strange for those who are used to normal written language.
+This is because in a normal conversation there is a lot of stuttering, repetitions and interjections.
+Therefore, speaking language is different to written language in certain aspects.
 This is also where the difference lies between an edited transcription and a verbatim transcription.

 But what is a transcription?